CityOfPhiladelphia/Gatekeeper/README.md

 - Advanced filtering, sorting, and searching for transactions log

 ## Requirements
-The GateKeeper application is built on the Emergence PHP framework and deployment engine, and requires an Emergence server to host it.
+The Gatekeeper application is built on the Emergence PHP framework and deployment engine, and requires an Emergence server to host it.

 Emergence takes just a few minutes to setup on a Linux VM, and is designed to have a fresh system to itself.
 Once launched it will configure services on the machine as-needed to host an instance of the application along with any other